Articles

 When this happens, not only can it be heartbreaking, but the entire previously Pardoned criminal record is restored to public visibility, negating the effect of the original Pardon.

-Let’s take a look at when a Pardon can be revoked and what the Pardon applicant can do if this happens.
+Let’s take a look at when a Pardon can be revoked in Canada and what the Pardon applicant can do if this happens.

 According to the Canadian House of Commons, approximately 95% of individuals are never convicted of another crime after being Pardoned for the first time.
 That is fantastic and confirms that the Pardon process in Canada works.